longmengua/dotnet6-webapi/README.md

     - change log mechanism to integrate with ELK

 - phase 4
-    - middleware for exception capture-
+    - middleware for exception capture

 - phase 5
     - graceful shutdown